 But I was raised military and it seems I remember the same phenomenon - we traveled to family or we didn't see them.
 I saw very little of my cousins and grandparents growing up.
 Mostly it was en route to the next place we were being stationed.
 Sad really, because I love the cousins I've managed to keep in touch with as adults.
 I wish I'd had more memories of them during my childhood.

 Now I have to face Christmas with no extended family.
-You see, we went on strike for this holiday season and decided not to travel to either family for Thanksgiving, Christmas or New Years!
+You see, we went on strike for this holiday season and decided not to travel to either family for Thanksgiving, Christmas or New Years.
 I'm looking forward to having a quiet holiday and focusing in on my troops.
-But, after having such a great Thanksgiving, it's tough not to want to have an equally uplifting Christmas/New Years.
+But, after having such a great Thanksgiving, it's tough not to want to have an equally uplifting Christmas and New Years.

 I guess it's not about who visits who and how often.
 I just miss them and I know that we are missing out on so many precious memories and shared moments.
 So, where ever you are traveling this holiday season - and let's face it, traveling to family is part of military life - enjoy the time with the family and make some warm memories that will tide you over until the next visit!